The ego-track of Neville Yeadon (continued):

 "Because it's true; and so you deserve the best," she explains, clearing stuff away around me as she speaks, and turning me one sparkly look.

-I dismiss the line of thought for the time being.
 I'm hungry again for the history-cubes.

-But wait, a basic question pulls me up short - fool that I am not to have asked it sooner - a question which puts the entire experience of these cubes in doubt!
-It is imperative that I quench my thirst for an answer -
+But wait, a basic question pulls me up short - fool that I am not to have asked it sooner -

-Have I only been browsing in a fiction library?
+Is the reader really intended to believe all these splendidly structured stories?
+Or - have I only been browsing in a fiction library?

 Olhoav is an isolated city.
 It is deep in the wilds of Starside.
 The boundaries of Syoom have never reached this far.
 Cut off from the rest of civilization since back in Era 18, whence did the Olhoavans obtain a collection of holocubes that claim to bring the story up to Era 89?